-We initiated our sales effort in January 2020 and as of December 31, 2020 had gross sales of \$3,244,186.
-We sell our products globally to end users and principally to Fortune 1000 companies.
-Among the Fortune 1000 companies to which we sold our laser equipment was Chrysler, Cooper, Eaton Aerospace Group (a division of Eaton Corporation), Entergis, Mahar Tool Company and Medtronic.
-We also sell to the U.S. Government as of December 31, 2020 we received a purchase orders to provide the U.S. Army, US Navy, VA, and US National Laboratories with laser cleaning equipment in the amount of \$514,319.
+We initiated our sales effort in December 2019.
+By December 31, 2020 we had gross sales of \$3,244,186.
+We sell our products globally to end users, and principally to Fortune 1000 companies, as well as to agencies of the U.S. Government.
+Since December 31, 2020 we have received purchase orders totaling over \$2 million dollars to provide laser cleaning equipment to three branches of the U.S. military, as well as to two leading national laboratories working on nuclear energy research.